loujaybee/guitar-lessons/practice-routine.md

 * major scale calling out the individual notes
 * go through the different seventh chords
 * go through intervals taking note of the shapes
+* go through site reading
+* pentatonic (highlighting the seventh)
+* Learn all notes on E and the A